Temple St. Clair has a tradition of giving back by supporting initiatives that are close to our hearts in

 As a company, we believe in preserving Earth’s natural beauty, and making sure that every child has an education.
 We are dedicated to providing whatever aid we can to help make this possible.

-To donate to Big Life Foundation click here.
+To learn more and support Big Life Foundation, please click here.

 Protecting animals is a cause close to our hearts.
 Temple St Clair is donating a portion of all proceeds from our Lion collection to the Lion Guardians.